 Welcome back for round two of permissions in Office 365/Microsoft 365.
 In my last blog, I presented some best practices around Admin roles that can be used to target Microsoft 365 workloads such as Exchange Online, Microsoft Teams or SharePoint Online.
-In this post, we will specifically talk about how to access Office 365 Security and Compliance Center and a set of new roles that can be used while managing permissions from a tenant security/compliance angle.
+In this post, we will specifically discuss how to access the Office 365 Security and Compliance Center and a set of new roles that can be used while managing permissions from a tenant security/compliance angle.

 In the Security and Compliance Center, the permissions are composed of two different layers: